 The Cawley Career Education Center sends out a variety of email newsletters on a regular.
 Subscribe to the newsletters you are interested in to keep up with upcoming events, job and internship application tips and job postings.

 Resumes and Cover Letters

 Cawley Career Education Center’s resume and cover letter guides.
 Take a look when you’re ready to work on your applications.

 Federal resumes vary in significant ways from private sector resumes.
 For instance, federal resumes are usually longer, as long as two-to-five pages for college students and young alumni.
-Check out our federal resume page to learn more about formatting content and editing federal resumes.
+Check out our federal resume tips (PDF) to learn more about formatting content and editing federal resumes.
 You’ll also find sample federal resumes and tips at the following sites:

 Military to Civilian Translation Tools